 Pierrette turned around, looked in the direction of the end of the hallway, and waved a wistful yet gay farewell.
 Fridolin followed her gaze.
 There were no longer two inquisitors there but two slender young men in coat and tails and white ties, though both had red masks covering their faces.

-The doctor sees himself in the mirror and though he does not think of himself as this figure, a pilgrim into the sensual, nor as the man he does not want to be, someone “haggard”, a much older man than the Pierrette, he is very much these men.
+The doctor sees his reflection in the mirror and though he does not think of himself as this figure, a pilgrim into the sensual, nor as the man he does not want to be, someone “haggard”, a much older man than the Pierrette, he is very much these men.

 She stood in the doorway, white and delicate, and with a glance at Fridolin sadly shook her head.
 In the large wall mirror to the right, Fridolin caught a glimpse of a haggard pilgrim – and this pilgrim seemed to be him.
 He wondered how that was possible, even though he knew it could not be anyone else.